kkibria/scandroid/doc/manual.md

 how, and the following section explains it in detail.

 6. **Text buttons**.
 These are for handling text and files.
 Most of these buttons, too, have menu and keystroke equivalents.
-For details see 4: Text Files.
+For details see **4: Text Files**.

 7. **Status bar**.
 This keeps you posted about the current parameters, or conditions, for scansion.
 It tells you whether the “metron,” the basic foot, is the iamb (x/) or the anapest (xx/).
 If the program is assuming a regular line-length, the status bar tells you how long the line is.
 If not, it informs you that line-length is being treated as variable: the program will recalculate it, as best it can, for each line.

-... work in progress ...
-will be split in multiple files

 # 3. Quick How-To
 Here’s a summary of the basic steps in using the Scandroid.
 Later sections explain